 Jerod Killick is Norwegian - Canadian writer and photographer from Vancouver, British Columbia.
 Jerod's creative works have been characterized as "moody," "authentic," and "grounding."
 He is adept at getting to know his subject matter on a deeply personal basis, seen both in the characters he writes about, and the people in his photos.

 As a fine art photographer, Jerod works in both digital and analogue formats, but prefers all aspects of the film and Polaroid picture making process.
-He draws inspiration from many sources, including visits with family back home in Norway, his childhood years spent in Southeast Alaska, and current work as a senior leader in mental health and addictions in Vancouver BC.
-Jerod also spent several years in Idaho, a place that continues to inform much of his work as a photographer.
+He draws inspiration from many sources, including visits with family back in Norway, childhood years spent in Southeast Alaska, and from his current work as a senior leader in mental health and addictions in Vancouver BC.
+Jerod also spent several years in Idaho, a place that continues to inform much of the work seen throughout his portfolio.

 His latest novel, "Without A Testimony," set in Northern Idaho in the 1990s, tells the tragic story of Jordan, a Mormon coming of age in a society eager to accept his sexuality, held back by a faith desperately trying to save his soul.